sampsyo/home/_drafts/flatgfa.md

 FlatGFA can round-trip small GFA files about 14&times; faster than [slow-odgi][].
 That speedup conflates the three fundamental advantages above with mundane implementation differences (FlatGFA is in Rust; slow-odgi is in Python).
-I would love to do more measurement work here to disentangle these effects: for example, we could check how much the pointer size matters by seeing how much slower FlatGFA gets if we use `u64`s everywhere instead of `u32`s.
+I would love to do more measurement work here to disentangle these effects: for example, we could check how much the pointer size matters by using `u64`s everywhere instead of `u32`s.

 FlatGFA is also 11.3&times; faster than [odgi][] on average.[^fastest] It can process the largest graph (7.2&nbsp;GB of uncompressed GFA text) in 67 seconds, versus 14 minutes for odgi.